AllenNeuralDynamics/aind-ephys-unit-classifier/README.md

 - MUA (multi-unit activity)
 - SUA (single-unit activity)

+The model was developed by the [Musall's Group](https://brainstatelab.wordpress.com/) at the Forschungszentrum Jülich, Germany.

+The model files are in the `code/unit_classifier_models_v1.0` folder.

+- `metrics.json`: list of required metrics for the models
+- `noise-neuron_classifier.pkl`: the `scikit-learn` model for noise *VS* neuron classification
+- `sua-mua_classifier.pkl`: the `scikit-learn` model for sua *VS* mua classification

 ### Inputs

 The `data/` folder must include the output of the [aind-ephys-postprocessing](https://github.com/AllenNeuralDynamics/aind-ephys-postprocessing), including the `postprocessed_{recording_name}` folder.